ColoradoChristianUniversity/CIS-230-SP25/Ethics/BradyPacheco/Week09Ethics-BradyPacheco.md

 > **Proverbs 31:8-9** <br> Speak up for those who cannot speak for themselves, for the rights of all who are destitute.
 Speak up and judge fairly; defend the rights of the poor and needy.

 #### 5. First Principle
-In many cases it is important to stand up for what is right and the Bible reminds us to so.
+In many cases it is important to stand up for what is right, and the Bible reminds us to so.
 In this case, it is me asking another to stand up for what is right and make the right and fait decision.

 ***